piranna/piranna.github.io/pages/WebRTC.md

 ### 2013 to 2015

 - [Kurento](projects.md#kurento) (July 2013 - June 2015)
-  - Design and development of HTML5, Node.js and Javascript APIs for Kurento media server, based on [GStreamer](https://gstreamer.freedesktop.org/)
+  - Design and development of HTML5, Node.js, and JavaScript APIs for Kurento media server, based on [GStreamer](https://gstreamer.freedesktop.org/)
-  - Company adquired by [Twilio](https://www.twilio.com/) in September 2016
+  - Company acquired by [Twilio](https://www.twilio.com/) in September 2016

 ### 2015